Info icon

 01 Sign in to the AWS Management Console.

-02 Navigate to AWS Support Center console at https://console.aws.amazon.com/support/.
+01 Navigate to AWS Support Center console available at https://console.aws.amazon.com/support/.

-6. For Contact options, choose your preferred correspondence language from the Preferred contact language dropdown list, then select a preferred contact method that AWS support team can use to respond to your request from the Contact methods section.
+3. For Solve now or contact us, select the Contact us tab, and choose a preferred contact method that AWS support team can use to respond to your request.

-7. Choose Submit to send your request to Amazon Web Services.
+4. Choose Submit to send your request to Amazon Web Services (AWS).
 A customer support representative should contact you shortly.

 References